femmytedrey/femmytedrey/README.md

 <p align="left">He/Him</p>

 <h2 align="left">⚡ Fun Fact</h2>
-<p align="left">When I'm not immersed in code, you'll find me exploring the great outdoors, experimenting with culinary creations in the kitchen, or lost in the pages of a gripping novel.</p>
+<p align="left">When I'm not immersed in code, you'll find me crafting melodies on the saxophone and exploring harmonies on the keyboard. 🎷🎹</p>